microsoft/microsoft-ui-xaml/specs/ScrollingControls/ScrollView.md

 | CenterPoint | Gets the center point for the zoom factor change.
 | CorrelationId | Gets the correlation ID associated with the animated zoom factor change, previously returned by ZoomTo or ZoomBy.

-<br/>Used by the ZoomAnimationStarting event which is raised when a ZoomTo or ZoomBy call triggers an animation.
+Used by the ZoomAnimationStarting event which is raised when a ZoomTo or ZoomBy call triggers an animation.
 Allows customization of that animation.

 ## ScrollingZoomCompletedEventArgs class